Learning Objectives

 Steps in Diagramming an Argument

-Here are the basic moves that are required in order to create a clear diagram or outline of an argument.
+Here are the basic moves that are required to create a clear diagram or outline of an argument.

 Using the Argument’s Paragraphing to Evaluate the Premises

-An author must organize her material to guide the audience through her argument.
-One tool available to an author is the paragraph.
-The sentences clustered together in a paragraph should be tightly connected in terms of content.
-In the most common form of paragraph, the clustered sentences collectively develop an idea explicitly stated in a topic sentence.
-The paragraphs themselves should be placed in an order that reflects some overall plan so that the paragraphs reveal the steps or stages of the argument.
+An author must carefully organize their material to guide the audience through their argument, and one key tool for this is the paragraph.
+Each paragraph should be tightly focused, with sentences that collectively develop a single idea, often introduced in a topic sentence.
+The paragraphs themselves should follow a logical order that reflects the structure of the argument.

 WAtch It